 Advantages of Geothermal Heating The fall season is a good reminder that it's time to begin thinking about the task of heating your home during the winter months.
 According to the Department of Energy, the typical family in the United States spends about $1,900 a year on their utilities.
 Unfortunately, a large portion of that energy gets wasted.
 The secret to saving energy and money is to investigate energy efficient improvements for your home.
 A Fort Wayne geothermal home comfort system makes use of the abundant source of free solar heat energy trapped in the earth.
 It uses a series of pipes (also known as an earth loop) buried in the ground to move that heat into a home during the winter.
 According to the professionals at WaterFurnace, most systems are easy to install in both new and retrofit situations.
 In addition to the ground loop , which can run horizontal or vertical, the system also requires ductwork to distribute conditioned air through the Fort Wayne home or business.
 Although the original investment in a geothermal system may be greater than the investment in an ordinary system, the long-term return on that investment ensures it is one worth making.
 The energy source is both free and renewable, and the typical system lifespan exceeds 24 years—compared to 15 years for a traditional system.
-In many cases, the monthly savings that an energy-efficient geothermal system provides will surpass any payments associated with the installation of the new system.
+For most homes, the payments associated with installing the new system will be totally covered by the monthly savings from having an energy-efficient geothermal system.
 In fact, the Environmental Protection Agency (EPA) regards geothermal systems as one of the most proficient heating and cooling systems available.
 Installation of a geothermal system begins with a visit from your Fort Wayne geothermal dealer.
 The dealer will measure your house, compute your heating and cooling needs and review your property to determine the best location for your loop system.
 If your home doesn't have a preexisting duct system, your geothermal dealer can easily retrofit your home and install one.
 Once installed, a geothermal system needs less maintenance than a standard heating and cooling system and works more efficiently, delivering an amazing five units of energy for every one unit of electrical energy used.
 That translates to a 500 percent efficiency rating and savings up to 70 percent for utility costs.
 Another benefit -- geothermal systems don't rely on fossil fuel and emit no carbon dioxide, carbon monoxide or other greenhouse gases.
 Homeowners receive added comfort, improved indoor air quality and less noise as they decrease their carbon footprint.
-To find a geothermal system that suits your needs, contact Masters Heating & Cooling, Inc. today or talk to one of our experts at [[phone]].
+To find a geothermal system that suits your needs, contact Masters Heating & Cooling, Inc. today or talk to one of our experts at 260-338-0388.